Frequently asked questions

 What does it cost?

 We do not charge for a baptism.
-We therefore normally ask for donations at the end of the baptism service.
+We therefore ask for donations at the end of the baptism service.

 How do I arrange a baptism?

-Contact us and tell us you would like a baptism.
-Whenever possible, we ask the parents and godparents to attend an interview in the church, a week or so before the baptism service takes place.
-The interview has three purposes: it allows us to explain the baptism service and its symbolism; it enables you to see the interior of our church; and you can ask us more questions if you want to.
-This interview usually lasts between 30 minutes and an hour.
+The interview has three purposes: it allows us to explain the baptism service and its symbolism; and you can ask us more questions if you want to.
+This interview usually lasts about 30 minutes.

-During the interview we ask you to complete a simple form.
+Before coming to the interview we ask you to complete a simple form.
 If you prefer, download a copy here and bring it with you.

 Back to baptism main page